-- r.
-The location of any open space to be preserved or common area to be created, and a general description of proposed ownership, improvement, and management; - s.
-A soil erosion and sedimentation control plan; - t.
-A plan for the disposal of surface drainage waters, prepared by a Maine Registered Professional Engineer; - u.
-A copy of that portion of the county soil survey covering the Subdivision.
-When the medium intensity soil survey shows soils which are generally unsuitable for the uses proposed, the Planning Board may require the submittal of a report by a Registered Soil Scientist indicating the suitability of soil conditions for those uses; - v.
-If any portion of the Subdivision is in a flood prone area, the boundaries of any flood hazard areas and the one hundred (100) year flood elevation shall be delineated on the plan; - w.
+- 16.The proposed lot lines with approximate dimensions and lot areas; - 17.All parcels of land proposed to be dedicated to public use and the conditions of such dedication; - 18.
+The location of any open space to be preserved or common area to be created, and a general description of proposed ownership, improvement, and management; - 19.A soil erosion and sedimentation control plan; - 20.A plan for the disposal of surface drainage waters, prepared by a Maine Registered Professional Engineer; - 21.A copy of that portion of the county soil survey covering the Subdivision.
+When the medium intensity soil survey shows soils which are generally unsuitable for the uses proposed, the Planning Board may require the submittal of a report by a Registered Soil Scientist indicating the suitability of soil conditions for those uses; - 22.
+If any portion of the Subdivision is in a flood prone area, the boundaries of any flood hazard areas and the one hundred (100) year flood elevation shall be delineated on the plan; - 23.
 Areas within or adjacent to the proposed subdivision which have been identified by the Maine Department of Agriculture, Conservation and Forestry's Natural Areas Program, or the Maine Department of Inland Fisheries and Wildlife Beginning with Habitat mapping, or within the comprehensive plan; the applicant shall request each agency to review their preliminary plan and submit written review comments to the Planning Board with any recommended resource mitigation measures.
-If any portion of the subdivision is located within an area designated as a unique natural area by the comprehensive plan or the Maine Natural Areas Program or significant wildlife habitat by the Maine Department of Inland Fisheries & Wildlife Beginning With Habitat mapping the plan shall indicate appropriate measures for the preservation of the values which qualify the site for such designation; and - x.
-All areas within or adjacent to the proposed subdivision which are either listed on or eligible to be listed on the National Register of Historic Places or have been identified in the comprehensive plan or by the Maine Historic Preservation Commission as sensitive or likely to contain such sites.
-Written documentation from the Maine Historic Preservation Commission of their subdivision review findings. - y.
-A phosphorous control plan shall be submitted which will limit phosphorous runoff after development in accordance with the phosphorous control standards in Article XVI.
+If any portion of the subdivision is located within an area designated as a unique natural area by the comprehensive plan or the Maine Natural Areas Program or significant wildlife habitat by the Maine Department of Inland Fisheries & Wildlife Beginning With Habitat mapping the plan shall indicate appropriate measures for the preservation of the values which qualify the site for such designation; and - 24.All areas within or adjacent to the proposed subdivision which are either listed on or eligible to be listed on the National Register of Historic Places or have been identified in the comprehensive plan or by the Maine Historic Preservation Commission as sensitive or likely to contain such sites.
+Written documentation from the Maine Historic Preservation Commission of their subdivision review findings.

+25.A phosphorous control plan shall be submitted which will limit phosphorous runoff after development in accordance with the phosphorous control standards in Article XIII.

-4. Required Submissions for which a Waiver May be Granted.
+d.
+Required Submissions for which a Waiver May be Granted.

-The following items shall be submitted as part of the Major Subdivision Preliminary Plan, unless the applicant submits a written waiver request, and is granted a waiver from the submission requirement by the Planning Board, pursuant to Article XVII, Waivers.
+The following items shall be submitted as part of the Major Subdivision Preliminary Plan, unless the applicant submits a written waiver request, and is granted a waiver from the submission requirement by the Planning Board, pursuant to Article 12, Waivers.
 Twelve (12) physical copies and one (1) electronic copy of all materials shall be delivered to the Town Office, at least 14 days prior to a regularly scheduled Planning Board meeting, in order for the application to be placed on the Board's agenda.
-The Board may require additional information to be submitted, as necessary, in order to determine whether the criteria of Title 30-A M.R.S.A., \$4404 are met:
+The Board may require additional information to be submitted, as necessary, in order to determine whether the criteria of Title 30-A M.R.S.A., §4404 are met: